Frequently Asked Questions

 What is the Leaders for Global Operations (LGO) program?

-LGO is a two-year, dual-degree program in which students receive an MBA from MIT Sloan and an MS from one of seven engineering departments within the MIT School of Engineering.
-The program is a partnership between MIT and more than 20 global operations companies.
+LGO is a two-year, dual-degree program in which students receive an MBA from MIT Sloan and an MS from one of eight engineering departments within the MIT School of Engineering.
+The program is a partnership between MIT and more than 20 partner companies.
 LGO students are part of, and participate fully in, the MIT Sloan MBA program.
 The program, which starts in June each year, includes a 6-month internship at an LGO partner company.
+On average, the fellowship covers at least 50% of tuition.
 All students also receive a generous fellowship to attend the program.
 Please visit the LGO website for more information.

 What's the process for considering applicants for the LGO program?